DJs have tons of different options when it comes to finding new and undiscovered music that has been released to the world.

 There are thousands of songs being released daily, so the best DJs are constantly scouring some of the best music resources for songs to add to their sets.

 "I'm able to find rare music gems because I listen to tons of music every single day.
 I usually add to my playlist way before I use them for a gig." - DJ Mills

 Are you a DJ looking for some places you could scour for new music?
 Check out some of the places that your fellow music peers like to go to for high-quality new releases.

 Some of the options will offer free downloads, while others may be a subscription-based model that plenty of other DJs find value in.

 Are you an artist trying to make sure you're sending your songs to the places that DJs are hunting for new tunes?
 Be sure that you have your music available on the platforms that are listed below.

 Soundcloud is a great place to go for many music genres where you want to find unusual and undiscovered talent that is flying under the radar.
-Here you will be able to find a mix of paid and free music downloads and access to several different rare musicians and artists.
+Here you can find a mix of paid and free music downloads and access to several rare musicians and artists.